-Inflatable kayaks are a great thing to own.
+Inflatable kayaks, inflatable paddle boards and inflatable boats are great to own.
 They are convenient because you do not have to haul them on top of your car or on a trailer behind your truck.
 Most fold up and fit into a small carrying case that can be moved from one area to another with ease and by a single person.
 With the right pump, it can go from that carrying case to ready for fun in approximately ten minutes of your time.
 When the day is done, you simply have to deflate, dry it off, roll it up, and take it home.
 However, only the best kayak pumps should be used, if you want to ensure your kayak lasts for a long time.

 Why Inflatable Kayak Pumps Matter?

 When you have an inflatable item, whether it is a kayak or a float, you have to fill it up right or you risk causing damage to the seams.
 This means over inflating is bad and so is under inflating.
 In most cases, kayaks will state that you should inflate fully.
 There are many people who choose to use an electric pump with a higher horsepower to get it mostly inflated, and then finish it off with a hand or foot pump to ensure they do not damage the seams where leaks are most likely to form.
 We recommend using a pressure gauge to ensure you do not damage the inflatable.